 In the DKYC, identity information will be uploaded once and used repeatedly without providing the same details repeatedly.
 Customers can use the details on multiple Web3 platforms by only verifying the account details.

 Are You Ready For DKYC?

 Decentralized exchanges and financial entities must start understanding the practical details of DKYC is must as this the future.
 Those who know the Blockchain basics will have no issue introducing DKYC into the ecosystem.

 Blockchain novices or beginners must hire a Blockchain development company for the job.
-The key resources required to complete the task areas are quoted below.
+The key resources to complete the task areas are as below.

 - DKYC API integration to make the process a part of the decentralized change or in the banking process.

 We know that it’s too early to sing in praise with decentralized KYC, we still believe that DKYC is going to change the face of DeFI (Decentralized Finance) and Web3.
 The Polkadex move and its positive outcomes will encourage other market players to try their hand in this fairly new yet highly impressive domain.

 With DKYC, banks are going to enjoy quick, cost-optimized, and seamless KYC processing while end-users get a supply with improved data security.
 Practically speaking, it’s a win-win situation for everyone.